-If a water stain has caused any damage, for example, cracks or plaster flakes, be sure to repair the area first.
-This will help to obtain an excellent finish and improve the adhesion of the paint.
-To cover the stain, you will need a specialized stain blocker (such as Zinsser Cover Stain (opens in a new tab)) or an oil-based paint.
+If you have water damage in your home, it's important to take the necessary steps to repair it before painting.
+This will help to ensure an excellent finish and improve the adhesion of the paint.
+To cover the stain, you will need a specialized stain blocker or an oil-based paint.
 Unfortunately, painting on water is only a temporary solution.

-According to Christian Lacroix, owner of Texas-based McKinney's Handyman Connection, the main difference between covering water damage and a traditional project involving prep work If you've experienced a leak or found a damp stain, expect more.
-The first step in addressing the cause of water damage is to stabilize the area surrounding the leak.
 If you have water on the floor, you can use a water vacuum or a shop vacuum for faster and more efficient removal.
 If water stains are on the ceiling, then the most likely problem is a roof leak, probably near a vent, a vent pipe, a chimney or some other feature by which water tends to find a way in.
 Once you have identified and fixed the source of the leak, it's important to deep dry the affected area, removing not only visible water but also any moisture inside the wall or ceiling.
 After that, you can clean and prime the area before painting over it.